Marketers Need to Learn Some Data Skills

 As marketers start developing product strategies for delivering solutions to the customers, and well before marketers start running campaigns to woo the customers, they need data.
-More than data, the marketers need insights into the customers–bonus if the marketer knows the customer even better than the customer knows himself.
-This is where customer analytics play a key role.
+More than data, marketers need insights into the customers–bonus if the marketer knows the customer even better than the customer knows himself.
+This is where customer analytics plays a key role.

 We live in an increasingly online world.
-Customer analysts need to extract meaningful insights out of a wide variety of data sources, many of which may have immense data volumes.
+Customer analysts need to extract meaningful insights from a wide variety of data sources, many of which may have immense data volumes.
 It’s both the breadth and depth of data that contribute to the “big data” syndrome that we are trying to tame.
 For example, the data used in marketing analytics may come from the following sources:

 - Transactional ERP systems and order management systems

 Email Campaign management systems

 CRM and Customer Service databases

 The above data may live in relational databases, email inboxes, or in external websites.
 They may be the structured data in an application database or spreadsheet, the unstructured data in a web log file or in an email discussion forum, or the external data available only via API or web crawling.
 Whoever can tie all these data sources together in order to thoroughly understand the customer’s past, present, and predicted future will be someone greatly sought after.
 Big Data is not only about the fast-growing data volumes but also the complexity of the multitude of different data sources.